openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-net-http.md

 > **Note:**
 >
-> The following only describes error codes specific to this module.
+> The following only covers error codes specific to this module.
 For general error codes, please refer to the [Universal Error Code Documentation](cj-errorcode-universal.md).

 ## 2300001 Unsupported Protocol